 I started onewomanparty when I moved from San Francisco to Perth in 2015.
 It started off, as most personal blogs do, as, “Hey I’m going through this thing and if I don’t write about it I’ll burst.”
 I wrote about the grandeur and peculiarities of Western Australia, the challenges of moving children across the world, and my meltdown at Cottesloe Beach.
 Writing became the way I made sense of things, and the difference between a good day and a lost one.

 As I became more at home in Australia, and bumped up against the restrictions of chronicling real life, I turned to fiction.
 By the time I returned to San Francisco in 2018, I was hooked.

 I have written a novel about a young woman who makes a problematic decision.
 It is a story of aftermath, memory, and secrets.
-Editing my manuscript, I see that practically every page contains a detail or dialogue from a conversation I had with someone fifteen years ago, or just last week.
+Editing my manuscript, I see that practically every page is inspired by a detail or dialogue from a conversation I had with someone fifteen years ago, or just last week.

 If you are reading this, you probably like stories too.
 Thank you.